willnationsdev/godot-docs/getting_started/guides/godot_essentials_guide.rst

 it.
 This chaining of elements in classes is called "Inheritance."

 As a Godot user, you will create a script file that defines a base class and a list of custom elements.
+These elements are then appended to the base class.
-You can then assign that script to an instance of that base class to append to or, in some cases, override, the base class's elements.
+You can also override base class methods.
+Calling ``.new()`` on the script instantiates a new instance of the base class and assigns the script to it.

 To see examples of these elements defined in Godot's scripting languages, please see the language-specific sections of the :ref:`scripting documentation <doc_scripting>`.

-To see a full description of any class, one can check the :ref:`Class Reference <doc_classes>`, also known as the `API <https://en.wikipedia.org/wiki/Application_programming_interface>`__.
+To see a full description of any class, you can check the :ref:`Class Reference <doc_classes>`, also known as the `API <https://en.wikipedia.org/wiki/Application_programming_interface>`__.
 The :ref:`Object API docs <class_Object>` help to demonstrate the above concepts.